 A newsletter can be created by copying an already created newsletter.
 Either unsent and sent newsletters may be copied.

-To copy a newsletter click at the button Copy in the toolbar.
+To copy a newsletter check the checkbox at the list of newsletters in front of the desired newsletter and click at the button Copy in the toolbar.
 The copy appears in the tab Unsent newsletters in the overview, even if you copied a sent newsletter.

 A click on the subject of the newsletter or select the checkbox in front of the row and a click to Edit on top opens the newsletter.

 Creating newsletters will be processed in five steps.
 This will be symbolized with five tabs.
 Creating a new newsletter or modifying an existing newsletter always begins at tab General information.
 Within a Joomla!® session BwPostman reminds the last used tab of each edited newsletter.
 When editing this newsletter again in this session, BwPostman opens the newsletter with the last used tab.

 Tab General Information

 Sender's name, Sender's email and Reply to email were taken automatically from options entries of BwPostman, but they may be overwritten, too.
 Then you enter the subject for the newsletter.
 There is nothing without subject.
 Since version 1.0.8 the subject needs not to be unique.
 You may use one subject several times.
 But to keep newsletters apart there is a new field description, that you find right-hand.

 Next you may select an attachment to send with the newsletter.
 The dialogue to select the attachment is the same one Joomla!® uses.
 This means, that you may upload the desired attachment to the server if it is not there.